Azure/azure-quickstart-templates/101-app-function/GettingStarted-FuncApp.md

 Go grab a cup of coffee, have some fresh air.
 Before you come back you will have your Function App.

-And there we go, your deployment is Succeeded:
+And there we go, your deployment has Succeeded:

 ![Screen](./images/azdeploy3.png)

-Let's check the resource on the [Azure Portal](https://portal.azure.com).
+Let's check the resource in the [Azure Portal](https://portal.azure.com).

-On the portal, go to Resource Groups.
-In this blade, you can see the Resource Group that you created.
+On the portal, navigate to Resource Groups.
+On this blade, you can see the Resource Group we've created.

+![Screen](./images/azdeployportal.png)

-Click on the Resource Group and there it's the resources **Resources**:
+Click on the Resource Group to expand and show the **Resources**:

 - App Service plan
-- Storage Account
 - App Service

-![Screen](./images/azdeployportal.png)

 Click on the App Service and you have an overview of your **Function App**.

 ![Screen](./images/azdeployportal2.png)

 And that is just the tip of the iceberg.
-Now you can practice with your functions.
+You can start to deploy code to your new **Function App**.

-And the most important, don't forget to have fun!
+Most important, don't forget to have fun!

 ### Using the Portal

-At the Portal, in All Services look for **Templates**, you can favorite this service.
+Using your favorite web browser Navigate to the Portal, in All Services look for **Templates**, you may want to add this service to favorites.

-Click in **Add** to add your template:
+Click on **Add** to add your template:

 On General, type the name and the description for your template, and click on [OK].

 ![Screen](./images/aztemplate2.png)

-On ARM Template, replace the contents of the template with yours, and click on [OK].
+On ARM Template, replace the contents of the template with your template, and click on [OK].

 ![Screen](./images/aztemplate3.png)

-Click on the refresh button and you there is your template.
-Click on it and then click in [Deploy]
+Click on the refresh button and you will find your template.
+Click on your template and then click in [Deploy]

 ![Screen](./images/azportaldeploy.png)

-On the screen Custom Deployment, inform the values for the parameters, by now you must be already familiar with.
+On the screen Custom Deployment, inform the values for the parameters, by now you must be already familiar with these.

 Select [I agree] and click on [Purchase].